בְּרֵאשִׁית

 טו

-And ELOHIM made the two great lights, the biggest light to dominate the day and the small light to dominate the night, and the stars.
+And ELOHIM, He fashioned/made the two great lights, the large light to dominate/rule the day, and the small light to dominate/rule the night, and the stars.

 16